 A Radio/Library Partnership Exploring Our Regional Literature

-The award-winning StoryLines America aired its sixth series in New England.
+The award-winning StoryLines America aired its sixth and final series in New England.
 The series broadcast on participating National Public Radio stations throughout the country, but focused on New England libraries, including those in Maine, New Hampshire, Vermont, Massachusetts, Connecticut and Rhode Island.

 Three previous seasons of StoryLines broadcast in five regions--the Midwest in 2001, California and the Southeast in 1999, and the Northwest and Southwest in 1997.
 Each series had an audience of over 100,000 people.
-Previous guests have included tribal leaders, historians, literature experts, critics, editors and storytellers, along with many of the writers whose books were being discussed.
+Guests have included tribal leaders, historians, literature experts, critics, editors and storytellers, along with many of the writers whose books were being discussed.
 Featured author and guest N. Scott Momaday (The Way to Rainy Mountain) said of the series, "I thoroughly enjoyed being a guest on 'StoryLines Southwest.'
 This radio series provides a very creative and thoughtful way to experience literature."

-StoryLines is supported by a major grant from the National Endowment for the Humanities (NEH).
+StoryLines was supported by a major grant from the National Endowment for the Humanities (NEH).
 In 2002, StoryLines received the Midwest Association of Broadcasters Special Interest Programming "Best Award."
 For more information, please visit www.michmab.com